jvmaues/Project-stock-quote/README.md

-# Project-stock-quote-alert(ConsoleQuote)
+# Project-stock-quote-alert(ConsoleStock)

-ConsoleQuote is a program that monitors ibovespa stocks and triggers alerts to the user.
+ConsoleStoke is a program that monitors ibovespa stocks and triggers alerts to the user.

 ## Configure the smtp server